The City of Mill Valley has a long-standing commitment and track record when it comes to sustainability related initiatives.

 - Check out traffic conditions, carpooling and transit opportunities through 511.org.

-Switch out your old natural gas appliances and gas powered equipment.
-See the following websites for rebate programs available.
+Rebate Programs to switch out your old natural gas appliances and gas powered equipment:

 What is the City Doing?